MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 tags: [ROMI, MMM, MTA]
 ---

-Marketing's  biggest C-suite communication challenge is to empirically and accurately prove how effective marketing strategies are on financial outcomes.
-This affects past performance assessments just as much as deciding which future marketing investments will return the greater pay off.
+Marketing's  biggest C-suite communication challenge is to accurately prove how effective marketing strategies are on financial outcomes.
+This struggle ranges from fact-based past performance assessments just as much as empirically deciding whether to decrease or increase Marketing Budgets, or even, at a more tactical level, which future marketing investments will return the greater pay off.

-Beyond cost control and profitability decision making, adopting a 'Return on marketing Investment' (ROMI) outlook sharpens the focus on business goals and encourages transparency.
+Beyond cost control and profitability decision making, adopting a 'Return On Marketing Investment' (ROMI) outlook sharpens the focus on business goals.
+It also encourages transparency and builds credibility as financial impact is a language that top management understands and evaluates against.

 **Plan Strategically with Marketing Mix Modeling**